 ALL FISH OVER 3lbs must be returned immediately, not held in keepnets.
 No Barbel in keepnets.

-TICKETS Open to Leamington Angling members only.
+TICKETS Open to Leamington Angling members only (no further charge for members).
 No day tickets.
 No guests.
 All anglers must be in possession of an Environment Agency rod licence.

 COLLEGE POOL is open all year